laravel-frontend-presets/bulma/README.md

 8. `php artisan serve` (or equivalent) to run server and test preset.

 ## Bulma Extensions
-It is a set of missing [Bulma.io](https://bulma.io/) functionalities in the form of extensions.
+1. It is a set of missing [Bulma.io](https://bulma.io/) functionalities in the form of extensions.
 More info at [https://wikiki.github.io/](https://wikiki.github.io/)
+2. Adjust `bulma.sass`, `bulma-extensions.sasss`, `bulma-extensions.js` and `app.js` as per your need.

 ## Screenshots
 ![Bulma login screen](/screenshots/bulma_login_screen.jpg)